. . . . . . . . . . . . . . . . . . . .

 and why we keep them.

-I have kept journals throughout my life.
+Like Lewis Carroll, I have kept journals throughout my life.

-I prefer plain notebooks.
+Like Lewis Carroll, I usually prefer plain notebooks.
 And…

-Like Lewis Carroll,
+Like Lewis Carroll, I started early.

 October 14, 1970

-It’s my birthday today.
 I got this diary, some stationary, a cup of flowers, a necklace, and two pictures.

-I wore my necklace to school and Julie put it on and when I asked for it I don’t know if she gave it to me or not.
-My mom said if she has them to go get them.
-But she went for shots.
+I wore my necklace to school and Julie put it on and when I asked for it I don’t know

 I thought I might have a surprise party, but I didn’t.